juju/docs/src/en/actions.md

 ...
 ```

-> Note that the full schema is under the `properties` key of the root Action.
+!!!
+Note: that the full schema is under the `properties` key of the root Action.
-> Juju Actions rely on [JSON-Schema](http://json-schema.org) for validation.
+Juju Actions rely on [JSON-Schema](http://json-schema.org) for validation.
-> The top-level keys shown for the Action (`description` and `properties`) may
+The top-level keys shown for the Action (`description` and `properties`) may
-> include future additions to the feature.
+include future additions to the feature.

 ### `juju run-action`